anandrajaram21/covidash/project_structure.md

 - State wise analysis on India, (and US too iff, time permits)
 - Make inferences from the EDA
 - Add countries to the detailed analysis

-### Issues

-- Negative case values - needs to be fixed asap